Changing Trends at our Local Horticultural Garden Show

 A Tale of Obsession

 What’s the first thing you think of when you wake up?
 Mine is ‘the pumpkin.’
 My family have given up on me; they despair at the time I spend simply staring at the developing fruit.
-They have actually walked away when I’ve been in conversation about the beast with friends.
-They are appalled at my ability to turn any conversation, any, to pumpkin growing.

 The Birds and the Bees